KyberNetwork/developer-portal/docs/api_abi-kyberwidget.md

 ---
 [//]: # (tagline)
 ## Overview
-The KyberWidget can be implemented via HTML/JS or iOS.
-The HTML / JS option has a [widget generator](integrations-widgetgenerator.md) that provides a user interface for configuration of the parameters described below.
+The KyberWidget can be implemented via HTML/JS.
+There is a [widget generator](integrations-widgetgenerator.md) that provides a user interface for configuration of the parameters described below.

-## KyberWidget (HTML/JS)
+## KyberWidget
 ### Widget URL Components
 #### Base URL
 `https://widget.kyber.network/`